paygaphack/mentors-repo/news-api/README.md

-# News API
+# :newspaper: News API :chart_with_upwards_trend:

 ## Table of Contents

 1. [Introduction](#1-introduction)
 2. [Instructions](#2-instructions)
-    - Option 1: Use the dataset prepared by GenderPayGap mentors
+    - Option 1 - Use the dataset prepared by GenderPayGap mentors
-    - Option 2: Run a script to collect additional data
+    - Option 2 - Run a script to collect additional data
         - Preparing your local environment
         - Customising a query - endpoint
         - Customising a query - parameters